1. What is Probate?

 Here are some specific examples of situations where probate is required:

-• The deceased had bank accounts or investments that were not held jointly with right of survivorship.
+- The deceased had bank accounts or investments that were not held jointly with the right of survivorship

 Even if the deceased’s estate is relatively small, probate may still be required if there are any debts or taxes that need to be paid.
 The executor of the estate is responsible for paying off all of the deceased’s debts and taxes before distributing the remaining assets to the beneficiaries.